krilor/gossh/README.md

 ## Rules

-The basic building block of the declarative mindset baked into this experiment is the notion of a [Rule](rule/rule.go).
+The base building block of the declarative mindset baked into this experiment is the notion of a [Rule](rule/machine.go).
 A rule is an interface with two functions, _Check_ and _Ensure_, that does what it sounds like. _Check_ checks the state, _Ensure_ ensures the state.

 An example of such a rule is [apt.Package](apt/apt.go). _Check_ verifies if the apt package is installed or not, and _Ensure_ (un)installs the package.
 Both _Check_ and _Ensure_ are dependent on the declared PackageStatus (installed or not installed) and package name.